Time’s Changing For Drivers – Beware Drowsiness!

 - Do not drink before driving even for a short or long distance.

-Most of all, people must be cognizant of their surroundings.
+Most of all, people must be mindful of their surroundings.
 Also, drivers must consider that others perhaps were not so prepared to be on the roads with the difference in hours and light.
 Hence, those enlightened motorists have to pick up the slack and surround their vehicles with a cushion of space.

 In conclusion, here we have discussed daylight savings, the risks of driving and tips to avoid incidents while driving.
 If you need to learn more, please review the citations below.